Bluefinger/rythe/documentation/helpers.md

 # fromNodeEvent

-## `fromNodeEvent(target: EventEmitter, event: string): Stream<any>`
+## `fromNodeEvent<T extends any>(target: EventEmitter, event: string): Stream<T>`

 `fromNodeEvent` accepts an EventEmitter type, or any object implementing the EventEmitter interface, and subscribes to a given event name.
 This is mostly for Node environments that use EventEmitter classes.
-It yields a `Stream<any>` type, due to the fact the EventEmitters can emit any data, and the stream will then emit on the event name only.
+It yields a `Stream<T>` type, due to the fact the EventEmitters can emit any data, and the stream will then emit on the event name only.

 Closing the Stream will also remove the event handler from the EventEmitter.